cheng-01037/cheng-01037.github.io/_pages/vacancies.md

 Potential PhD topics include but are not limited to the following:

 - Fundamental approaches for improving the robustness, trustworthiness, and user-friendliness of machine learning models for medical image/multimodal data computing.
-- Medical image/multimodal data computing approaches for improving the overall efficiency and patient outcomes in clinical environments with various levels of resource and expertise.
+- Medical image/multimodal data computing approaches for improving the overall efficiency and patient outcomes in dynamic clinical environments, especially in those with limited resources and expertise.
 - Medical image/multimodal data computing approaches for supporting healthcare research, with a particular focus on cardiology research.

 The students will join a multi-disciplinary research group of approximately 20 PhD students and postdocs focused on diverse topics in medical image/multimodal data computing.
 The group is primarily led by Prof. Alison Noble and co-led by Dr. Cheng Ouyang and is based at the Institute of Biomedical Engineering, Department of Engineering Science.
 The students will also have the opportunitiy to collaborate with world-leading scientists and clinicians at Oxford, Imperial College London, and beyond.